PalEON-Project/RW-2-BIO/sites/HARVARD/ReadMe_v2.0_102020.txt

 OUTPUT DATA
 ------------

-Data time range: 1900 - ****
+Data time range: 1900 - 2012

 Number of iterations: 300

 File list:
-1. DBH_STAN_ROOSTER_v2.0_102020.RDS
+1. DBH_STAN_HARVARD_v2.0_102020.RDS
-2. AGB_STAN_ROOSTER_v2.0_102020.RDS
+2. AGB_STAN_HARVARD_v2.0_102020.RDS
-3. AGBI_STAN_ROOSTER_v2.0_102020.RDS
+3. AGBI_STAN_HARVARD_v2.0_102020.RDS
-4. AGB_TAXA_STAN_ROOSTER_v2.0_102020.RDS
+4. AGB_TAXA_STAN_HARVARD_v2.0_102020.RDS

+Variable descriptions:
+- tree: tree ID
+- year: year pertaining to estimate
+- iter: # of drawn iteration
+- value: value of estimate
+- plot: tree ring in which the individual tree was located
+- taxon: USDA species code for individual
+- model: STAN model used to create the estimate (RW only or RW + Census)
+- type: estimate type
+- ab: aboveground biomass estimate

-1. DBH_STAN_ROOSTER_v2.0_102020.RDS: This file contains the estimates of annual tree diameter at breast height (cm) for all sampled individuals for all years and iterations from the STAN model results.
+1. DBH_STAN_HARVARD_v2.0_102020.RDS: This file contains the estimates of annual tree diameter at breast height (cm) for all sampled individuals for all years and iterations from the STAN model results.

-Number of observations:
+Number of observations: 14,085,900
-Number of columns:
+Number of columns: 8
+Included data columns: tree, year, iter, value, plot, taxon, model, type

-2. AGB_STAN_ROOSTER_v2.0_102020.RDS: This file contains the estimates of aboveground biomass (Kg) for all sampled individuals for all years and iterations based on the diameter estimates given in the above file.
+2. AGB_STAN_HARVARD_v2.0_102020.RDS: This file contains the estimates of aboveground biomass (Kg) for all sampled individuals for all years and iterations based on the diameter estimates given in the above file.

-Number of observations:
+Number of observations: 13,492,065
-Number of columns:
+Number of columns: 8
+Included data columns: tree, year, iter, value, plot, taxon, model, type

-3. AGBI_STAN_ROOSTER_v2.0_102020.RDS: This file contains the estimates of aboveground biomass increment (Kg/year) for all sampled individuals for all years and iterations based on the difference in aboveground biomass between years as given in the above file.
+3. AGBI_STAN_HARVARD_v2.0_102020.RDS: This file contains the estimates of aboveground biomass increment (Kg/year) for all sampled individuals for all years and iterations based on the difference in aboveground biomass between years as given in the above file.

-Number of observations:
+Number of observations: 13,382,225
-Number of columns:
+Number of columns: 8
+Included data columns: tree, year, iter, value, plot, taxon, model, type

-4. AGB_TAXA_STAN_ROOSTER_v2.0_102020.RDS: This file contains estimates of species-level aboveground biomass (Mg/ha) across all species for all plots measured for the site for all iterations.
+4. AGB_TAXA_STAN_HARVARD_v2.0_102020.RDS: This file contains estimates of species-level aboveground biomass (Mg/ha) across all species for all plots measured for the site for all iterations.
 The sampling correction described above was applied to produce the results in this file.
 Therefore, class sizes were appropriately weighted to account for biomass lost due to the sampling design.

-Number of observations:
+Number of observations: 1,260,545
-Number of columns:
+Number of columns: 6
+Included data columns: taxon, year, plot, iter, model, ab